 Group project.
-Throughout the course of this semester, in groups of 3-4 people, you will create or repurpose a moving image collection you can access online and work toward building and populating a class Wikibase (Wikidata) instance with metadata.
+Throughout the course of this semester, in groups of 3-4 people (3 groups total), you will create or repurpose a moving image collection you can access online and work toward building and populating a class Wikibase (Wikidata) instance.
 You will define your collection's users and their information needs, tailor a common data model created for this class to meet your users' needs, build an application profile for the collection with detailed data definitions of your model's entities and properties, and draft cataloging guidelines to instruct peers on creating metadata for your collection resources.
 You will apply your application profile to Wikibase and create necessary entities and properties to describe your collection items and then populate the Wikibase with records for at least 15-20 items (5 items per group member).
-You will then crosswalk your customized schema to other metadata schemas, one per group member, including the Aviary schema based on Dublin Core.
-You will upload your crosswalked metadata to Aviary, our class aggregation platform, for search and discovery across all group collections.
+You will then crosswalk your customized schema to other metadata schemas, one per group member.
 For the final class, your group will submit revised versions of all previously submitted parts and give a final presentation to the class.
 You will also write a one-page self reflection and a review of your group members' work.
 (The self-reflection and peer reviews will NOT be included in the MIAP Digital Archive.)

-For most steps in the project, you will share your progress with the class as a 5-15 minute class presentation at the start of the class when the assignment is due.
 This project will demonstrate your ability to design a metadata model focused around user needs and define, implement, and document the entities and properties necessary for effective discovery and management of a collection of moving image materials.
+For most steps in the project, you will share your progress with the class as an informal 5-15 minute class presentation at the start of the class when the assignment is due.
 The project will constitute 50% of the final grade for the class. (see longer description in Google Drive Assignments folder).